*Case Study: Short-Term Rental License Approval

 If a city or county board has rejected your permit request, whether it’s a construction permit, a short-term rental license, or something else, it’s time to talk with an attorney.

 Our civil litigation attorneys have experience helping clients obtain licenses that once were denied.
-If you’re in this situation, call 303-688-0944 to begin your free case assessment.
+If you’re in this situation, call 303-688-0944 to begin your case assessment.

 *Past results afford no guarantee of future results; each matter is different and must be judged on its own merits.
 Facts are those of an actual Robinson & Henry litigation case.
 We used a pseudonym for our clients.